RamezIssac/django-tabular-permissions/README.rst

 -------

-Enjoy and feel free to report any bugs or make pull requests.
+Enjoy and feel free to report any bugs or make pull requests.cutom permissio